Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Yan hooted his amusement again.
 "Good to know Soft Heff is only soft in head," he said, and delivered a friendly poke with the end of his tail that left Hoeff staggering.
 "Practical Heff underneath, still."

-"I see Professor has been teaching you big words again…"
+"I see Professor has been teaching you big words again..."

 Yan flashed his sabertooth fangs in amused warning.
 It was a friendly gesture among ten’gewek men, but it wasn’t a *benevolent* one.
 He’d be getting squished later.